cfrm17/cfrm17.github.io/backofficeFun.md

 fter that, you can either click the Load button to load an existing trade settlement for review/modification or the New button to generate a new payment settlement.

-f you click the New button, a selection window pops up.
+You click the New button, a selection window pops up.
 Expend BackOffice -> Book (e.g., InterestRate) -> Product (e.g., FiBond).
 All the bond trades within this book are displayed in the main windows.

 Select a trade and click the Go button.
 A new payment settlement template is shown in the main window.
 Fill all fields and click the Save button.